leecher1337/ntvdmx64/readme.txt

 GUI process.
 Unfortunately these DLLs nowadays have a signature enforcement in order to get loaded, but this can be turned off in registry.
-As far as I know this only works if "Secure Boot" is off, which therefore is a requirement for this all to work (however I don't know what this exactly is, I guess it is some UEFI-stuff).
+As far as I know this only works if "Secure Boot" is off OR if Windows is in Testsigning mode, which therefore is a requirement for this all to work.
+Starting with Windows 11, "Secure Boot" cannot be disabled out of the box, therefore we use AppCert.DLL approach on Win 11 loader.
 AppInit-DLLs only get injected to GUI processes by the CSRSS, but injection is also required into CLI processes as these are even more likely to launch a DOS application.
-Therefore the AppInit-DLL also has to hook CreateProcess() functions in order to determine if the called process is a Commandline process and if so, inject the process via remote thread injection.
+Therefore the AppInit-DLL also has to invade the console server and inject into created console applications from there (WinEvent hook).
 Of course this mess could be all avaoided if Microsoft would implement all the required patches from the AppInit-DLL into their WOW64 and into NTDLL (which wouldn't hurt anyway).
 Further technical details will be provided